Clinical UM Guideline

 Asymmetry of orbitotragial depth: An asymmetry of the orbitotragial depth that is measured from the exocanthion (outer corner of the eye fissure where the eyelids meet) to the tragus (the cartilaginous projection in front of the external auditory canal).

 Brachycephaly: A condition characterized by a head shape that is symmetric and disproportionately wide, (width ÷ length x 100%) ≥ 81%.
-May be caused by abnormal growth rates of the skull bone plates, or may be due to an infant being placed in the same position for prolonged periods of time.
+This may be caused by abnormal growth rates of the skull bone plates, or may be due to an infant being placed in the same position for prolonged periods of time.
 The latter is referred to as "positional brachycephaly."

-Caphalic Index (CI): A ratio of the maximum width to the head length expressed as a percentage, is used to assess abnormal head shapes without asymmetry.
+Cephalic Index (CI): A ratio of the maximum width to the head length expressed as a percentage, which is used to assess abnormal head shapes without asymmetry.
 The maximum width is measured between the most lateral points of the head located in the parietal region (i.e., euryon).
 The head length is measured from the most prominent point in the median sagittal plane between the supraorbital ridges (i.e., glabella) to the most prominent posterior point of the occiput (i.e., the ophisthocranion), expressed as a percentage.
 The cranial index can then be compared to normative measures.

 Craniosynostosis: A congenital deformity of the infant skull that occurs when the fibrous joints between the bones of the skull (called cranial sutures) close prematurely.